supabase/pg_replicate/README.md

     )
     .await?;

-    // Create a StdoutSink.
-This sink just prints out the events it receives to stdout let stdout_sink = StdoutSink;
+    // Create a StdoutDestination.
+This destination just prints out the events it receives to stdout let stdout_destination = StdoutDestination;

-    // Create a `DataPipeline` to connect the source to the sink let mut pipeline = DataPipeline::new(postgres_source, stdout_sink, PipelineAction::Both);
+    // Create a `DataPipeline` to connect the source to the destination let mut pipeline = DataPipeline::new(postgres_source, stdout_destination, PipelineAction::Both);

     // Start the `DataPipeline` to start copying data from Postgres to stdout pipeline.start().await?;